Notaerium/Notaerium/README.md

 - For now, I am using PHP, JEE, JS, HTML/CSS (of course), and a bit of Python and I have been using Symfony and React as frameworks,
 - but I will continue to learn things such as Django or Spring, and other javascript frameworks such as Vue.js or Angular.
 I am also getting some knowledge of AWS and cloud computing.
 - 🌱 One of the things I love about this job is that there is always something new to learn, being a new tech, a new framework, or a whole new language.
-- 📫 How to reach me: parneix.vinh@gmail.com
+- 📫 How to reach me: parneix.vinh@gmail.com or vinhparneix.pro@gmail.com

 - 👋 Salut!
 Je m'appelle Vinh PARNEIX ou ici Notaerium.
 -  J'ai toujours été intéressé par la programmation et j'en fais depuis tout petit, sans penser en faire mon métier.
 Cependant, même après des années à l'étranger et explorer des choses, je ne pouvais que revenir vers cette ancienne passion.